 J.D.-M.P.A.
 (Public Affairs)

-in the Woodrow Wilson School of Public and International Affairs at Princeton University
+in the Princeton School of Public and International Affairs at Princeton University

 Admission to the Program Students must be admitted independently to the School of Law and one of the above-named schools.
 The student may begin the program by attending a year at the School of Law first or a semester/year at the other school.
 Once admitted to the two schools, the student may apply for admission to the collaborative program.
 Students may seek admission to the other school and initiate the collaborative program after matriculating in the School of Law.